Exorust/LLM-Cookbook/README.md

 - How do we convert a model to a REST API for consumption?
 - How do we create a basic WebUI for a model?
 - How do I demo my application on huggingface?
+- How to run LLMs on multiple platforms?
+  - How to convert LLMs to ONNX?

+### Speed

+- How to decrease latency of the LLM models?

 ### Performance